C&O's George Washington

 The George Washington's consist included Pullman service sleepers, a slumber-room coach, reclining seat coaches, a diner-lounge, and sometimes a coffee shop car.

-According to Mr. Dixon's book, in the summer of 1963 the C&O, having gained controlled of the Baltimore & Ohio by that point, transferred a slumbercoach, sleeper, and standard coach from the B&O's National Limited (Baltimore/Washington - St. Louis) and transferred to George Washington.
+According to Mr. Dixon's book, in the summer of 1963 the C&O, having gained control of the Baltimore & Ohio, transferred a slumbercoach, sleeper, and standard coach from the B&O's National Limited (Baltimore/Washington - St. Louis) to George Washington.

 Recent Articles